google/applied-computing-series/ac1/_sources/regression_and_line_of_best_fit/interpreting_slope.rst

 financial resources is certainly a lurking variable.
 Schools where students donâ€™t need federal loans often have large endowments and give loans or scholarships directly to their students.
-These same schools may also have other resources that contribute to increased graduation rates. gkjhgkjhg
+These same schools may also have other resources that contribute to increased graduation rates.

 .. mchoice:: slope_line_of_best_fit